The inverse mean curvature flow in warped cylinders of non-positive radial curvature: Introduction

 The IMCF has proven to be a very useful tool in various directions.
-In \cite{HuiskenIlmanen:Penrose} Huisken and Ilmanen used a week formulation of the IMCF to prove the Riemannian Penrose inequality in asymptotically flat manifolds.
-Other geometric inequalities have been proven also using more general curvature functions, e.g. Aleksandrov-Fenchel inequalities as in \cite{GeWangWu:Fenchel1} and \cite{GeWangWu:Fenchel2}, also compare \cite{js:IcpfSphere}, where additionally isoperimetric type problems have been treated.
-Similar applications can be found in the works already mentioned above, \cite{Brendle:AdS} and \cite{LiWei:Minkowski}, in which the IMCF was used to prove a Minkowski type inequality in the anti de Sitter Schwarzschild manifold and in the Schwarzschild manifold respectively.
+In \cite{HuiskenIlmanen:/2001} Huisken and Ilmanen used a weak formulation of the IMCF to prove the Riemannian Penrose inequality in asymptotically flat manifolds.
+Other geometric inequalities have been proven also using more general curvature functions, e.g. Alexandrov-Fenchel inequalities as in \cite{GeWangWu:04/2014}, also compare \cite{MakowskiScheuer:/2013}.
+Similar applications can be found in the work already mentioned above, \cite{BrendleHungWang:01/2016}, in which the IMCF was used to prove a Minkowski type inequality in the anti de Sitter Schwarzschild manifold.
 Of course we hope, and are optimistic, that the results of the present work allow applications in similar directions.

 Now we describe in detail, what kind of ambient manifolds we allow in this work.
 The first assumption will be sufficient to prove long time existence of the flow.

 \begin{ass} Let $N=[R_{0},\infty)\times\S^{n},$ $n\geq 2,$ be equipped with its standard smooth structure and with the Riemannian metric \eq \-{g}=dr^{2}+\vt^{2}(r)\s_{\S^{n}},\eeq where $\vt\in C^{\infty}([R_{0},\infty),\R_{+}),$ such that the radial sectional curvatures of $N$ are non-positive everywhere, in particular we assume \eq \vt''\geq 0\ \wedge\ \vt'(r)>0\ \ \forall r>R_{0}.\eeq \end{ass}